Jaymun723/youtube-graphql/README.md

 > A graphql wrapper around the youtube api v3.

+This little project is a graphql endpoint to query youtube data with just what you need.
+See it live at https://youtube-graphql.now.sh/.

 ## Getting Started

 First you need to have a youtube api key.
 See [there](https://developers.google.com/youtube/v3/getting-started) to get one.

-Go to [url]() or see [Run localy](#Run-localy) to get a working playgroung.
+Go to https://youtube-graphql.now.sh/ or see [Run localy](#run-localy) to get a working playgroung.

 Each request need this api key.
 To provide this key just add an Authorization header with the Bearer scope.

-With the playground it's easy, at the bottom click on the Headers text and write something like this:
+With the playground it's easy, at the bottom click on the HTTP HEADERS text and write something like this:

 ```json
 {